zhangxd6/TimeLineGanttPlot/README.md

 =================

-A simple Jquery plug in to create Timeline GanttPlot using d3js library.
+A simple Jquery plugin to create Timeline GanttPlot using d3js library based on example @http://bl.ocks.org/1962173